Key Takeaways:

 What comes to mind when you think of THC?
 It could be a nice euphoric buzz, a giggly feeling, those unmistakable munchies, or even something more therapeutic like stress relief or better sleep.

 But did you know THC is actually a blanket term used to describe a wide variety of psychoactive cannabinoids?
-That’s right, there’s not just one form of THC.
+That’s right, there isn't just one form of THC.
 In fact, there are quite a few.
-Just how many types of THC are there, though?
-And which is right for you?

 While Delta-9 THC is the most recognized form, scientists have identified several variants, each with unique chemical structures and effects.